Divorce admin… Is divorce difficult because of the admin?

 Tip: Rather than take the risk, have a consent order.
 It provides peace of mind that you have finalised your arrangements and makes sure there can be no nasty surprises in future.

-Six weeks and one day after Nisi is pronounced you can apply for a decree absolute by completing form D36.
+Six weeks and one day after conditional order (previously called the decree nisi) is pronounced you can apply for a final order (previously called the decree absolute) by completing form D36.
 This is the final piece of paper you need to be divorced… you have nearly completed your divorce admin…

 Tip: You can use the natural break of six weeks and one day to agree and finalise your financial and children’s arrangements.
 This means you can start the divorce admin and legal processing before you have completed finalised negotiations.
 This saves time.

-When your decree absolute is granted you will be sent your decree absolute certificate.
+When your final order (previously called the decree absolute) is granted you will be sent your final order (previously called the decree absolute) paperwork.
 You are now legally divorced and are free to re-marry if you wish.

 Tip: Finally, make sure you write a new will so you can reflect your new single status.

-If divorce admin seems complex, time-consuming and you’re worried you might hold things up by incorrectly submitting in the forms then we offer a divorce processing service for £300.
-Our divorce coaches can help you agree on a divorce timeline and fill-in and submit your divorce paperwork.
+If divorce admin seems complex, time-consuming and you’re worried you might hold things up by incorrectly submitting the form, our Divorce Specialist can help you agree on a divorce timeline and fill in and submit your divorce paperwork.
 They will liaise with the court.
 This will save you time and worry and keep things on track for a simpler, stress-free and amicable divorce.

 Start your amicable divorce journey